2023 Carnival in Mazatlán, Mexico | MazatlanVisit.com

 Bad Mood Riddance

-Bad Mood Riddance (Quema del Mal Humor) is an event where a giant puppet which is an effigy of a famous person is loaded with fireworks and set affire in an effort to get rid of bad feelings.
+Bad Mood Riddance (Quema del Mal Humor) is an event where a giant puppet which is an effigy of a famous person is paraded through the streets, then loaded with fireworks and set affire in an effort to get rid of bad feelings.

 This event will take place in Olas Altas near the Deer (El Venadito) monument